 The Island King

-Miss Ellen Brown kept a record of the comings and goings, the tea parties and funeral services, the births, drownings and disasters and enjoyed a good shipwreck or fractious lawsuit.
+Miss Ellen Brown kept a record of the comings and goings, the tea parties and funeral services, the births, drownings and disasters in Boscastle and enjoyed a good shipwreck or fractious lawsuit.
 Hers is a small glimpse into life in the area around her home in the late 19th century.

 One entry in June 1883 recounts a local legend about Long Island.
 This large steep-sided rocky island is about a mile south down the coast from Boscastle near to the isolated hamlet of Trevalga.